MicrochainLabs/zkScope-NoirHack/README.md

 A Noir library for the account abstraction ecosystem.

-It enables a trust-minimized off-chain framework that secures and governs an account's on-chain behavior according to the user's preferences and intended actions.
+It enables a trust-minimized off-chain framework that secures and governs a smart account's on-chain behavior according to the user's preferences and intended actions.

 At the hackathon, we're developing Noir circuits to secure and manage, and control the on-chain behavior of smart accounts.